numlims/numlims.github.io/readme.md

 	cd ${docmake} && make publish
 ```

-this adds pointers to this repo, inserts a `doc:` section to generate
-the html (if not there already) and a `doc-publish:` section for
+the `doc:` section generates the html and the `doc-publish:` gets the
-getting the generated html into this repo.
+generated html into this repo.

-if it's a new program, add a link to the program's doc folder in this
+if it's a new program, update this repo's [`index.html`](./index.html):
-repo's `index.html`.

 ```
 <a href="myprogram">my program</a><br>